-Botswana emanates the essence of untamed Africa, enveloped in luxury.
+Botswana emanates the essence of untamed Africa, enveloped in luxury and this is especially so experiencing some mokoro magic at Mogotlho on the Khwai River.
 It seems to simultaneously encompass both guaranteeing an immersive safari experience, wrapped in comfort.
 This most certainly was our experience during our stay at Mogotlho lodge on the Khwai River in the Mababe concession – a truly beautiful and wild journey in the heart of Botswana.

 Mogotlho lies between the Chobe National Park and the Moremi Game Reserve, deeming it a veritable animal intersection.
 Game wanders through natural corridors from one park to the other, moving freely through ancient migratory paths.
 The Khwai River beneath the lodge is a lifesource of the area, frequented by a variety of species, gifting a constant visual feast.
 We spent a significant amount of our time sitting on the deck daydreaming over the view, wildlife drifting in and out of sight, our dreams becoming a reality.